 Education, Innovation, Digital Publications

-In Furnace and Fugue, a publication that brings to life a Atalanta fugiens, illustrated emblem book of musical fugues from 1618.
+In Furnace and Fugue, a publication that brings to life Atalanta fugiens, an illustrated emblem book of musical fugues from 1618.
 We imagined an interactive reading experience that allows users to curate, save, and share their own selection and arrangement of alchemical emblems, exploring shifting meanings and relationships between the pages.
 We also designed eight scholarly essays to beautifully add layers of meaning to the original text.